 When families are looking for a babysitter, they usually run down a list of criteria.
-Parents want someone responsible and patient, with knowledge of child care and safety.
-Sitters interviewing for the job often consider the same things, and make an effort to show the parents that they have these desired qualities.
+They want someone responsible and patient with knowledge of child care and safety.
+Sitters interviewing for the job often make an effort to show the parents that they have these desired qualities.
 But, what if we stop and consider what kids might want in a sitter?

 It’s important for children to get along with their sitter.
-Kathleen Lynch, a lawyer from Cary, North Carolina, has found that her twin boys always got along best with sitters who were also boys and who would play the games they liked to play — especially hide and seek and pillow fights.
+Kathleen Lynch, a lawyer from Cary, North Carolina, has found that her twin boys always got along best with sitters who were also boys and who would play the games they liked to play — especially hide-and-seek and pillow fights.
 Any game that involved a lot of movement was a winner with her kids, so she made sure she found very active and energetic sitters.

 Kids also like routine.
 Even if they don’t realize it, they thrive in a predictable environment.
 Kids “want a babysitter who isn’t afraid to set boundaries and work within the routine already developed within a household,” says Nickell.

 Kids have a lot of energy.
 To keep them entertained, a babysitter needs to be really creative.
 “Being able to think of new and innovative ideas is especially imperative for toddlers with short attention spans,” says Bhattacharjee.
 “Keeping them engaged on one task can be nearly impossible at times, so having a sitter that can think on her feet is a must.”
 Children will look forward to seeing someone who always brings new ideas for activities and games.

 “Of course, kids want to feel like the person who is taking care of them actually likes them and is happy to spend the day with them,” says Nickell.
 This one should be a no-brainer because parents obviously want someone who is kind to their kids, too.